 Via check mailed to the address you have on file with the Office of the University Registrar.
 Refunds by check will be mailed to the student's address in the following priority: (1) Mailing (2) Local (3) Permanent.

-Additional refund information is available here.
+Additional refund information is available on our Refund Information page.

 Financial Aid refunds will be processed on Wednesday of each week, with the exception of holidays and university closures.

 Direct deposits should be sent to the bank on the evening of the processing date.
 Funds are usually available in your bank within 24 to 72 hours depending on your individual institution.
 Refunds by check require additional processing time and should be mailed by the afternoon of the next business day after processing.